Asifalishaikh/GenAI-Customer-Support-Agent/README.md

 # GenAI-Customer-Support-Agent
-This Customer Support Agent is specialize in analyzing query related to General, Billing or Technical issues and categoraize query in sentiments either Negative, Positive, Neutral .
-LangGraph  framework , Gemini API keys and IDE is Googles' Colab and Gradio for CLI.
+This Customer Support Agent specializes in analyzing queries related to General, Billing, or Technical issues.
+It classifies queries based on sentiment, categorizing them as Negative, Positive, or Neutral.
+The LangGraph framework is employed for this purpose, utilizing Gemini API keys.
+The development environment includes Google's Colab as the IDE and Gradio for the Command Line Interface (CLI).